Indrajeet790/Ai_dashboard_Api/README.md

 ## Description

--This is a simple RESTful API that performs CRUD (Create, Read, Update, Delete) operations.

-- And used pagination for listing control.
-- I used MongoDb for store data into database.
+-This repository contains the backend code for the AI product's dashboard.
+It's built using Node.js and Express to provide API endpoints for retrieving AI model metrics and prediction data.
+Data is stored in JSON files, and the server ensures proper error handling and validation for API requests.

 ## Requirements

 - Node.js (version X.X.X)
-- MongoDB (version X.X.X)
 - express (version X.X.X)
-- mongoose (version X.X.X)
-- winston(version X.X.X)
-- winston-mongodb(version X.X.X)

 ## Setup

-1. Make sure you have Node.js, Express, and MongoDB installed on your system.
+1. Make sure you have Node.js, Express,on your system.
 2. Clone the repository: `git clone https://github.com/Indrajeet790/BokkStore-assignment
 3. Install the dependencies: `npm install`
 4. Start the server: `node index.js`